shreyaseebais/LearningJavascript/README.md

 ### 16. What are Anonymous Functions?

-The function has no name and is assigned directly to a variable.
+A function without a name is called Anonymous function..
+It is assigned directly to a variable.
 ```javascript
 const numbers = [1, 2, 3];
 numbers.forEach(function(num) {